 (1) Expendable and Endowment Gifts

-A gift may be designated by the donor as expendable (i.e., immediately usable for current purposes), or as endowment (i.e., to be invested and held in perpetuity, with only the investment returns available to support University purposes).
+A gift may be designated by the donor as expendable (i.e., immediately usable for current purposes), or as endowment (i.e., to be invested and held in perpetuity, with only the Board determined payout available to support University purposes).
 While donor intent is usually clear, certain types of gifts, such as bequests, may need additional research.
 Gifts will be recorded as expendable unless there is specific indication otherwise.
 Expendable gifts are invested in the Expendable Funds Pool; see Guide Memo 3.3.2: Expendable Funds Investment and Payout, for more information.
-Endowment gifts are invested in one of the University's Merged Pools depending on the donor's terms; contact Fund Accounting at (650) 723-3013 for more information.
+Endowment gifts are invested in one of the University's merged pools depending on the donor's terms; contact Fund Accounting at (650) 723-9773 for more information.
 For further advice concerning donor designation of expendable and endowment gifts, contact the Office of Planned Giving in the Office of Development, (650) 725-4358.

 Absent stipulations of purpose from the donor, gifts will be recorded as unrestricted expendable funds to support University purposes.
 If the donor designates a specific purpose for use of the gift (e.g., scholarships, student housing, a particular department, etc.) then the gift is considered to be restricted and the University is responsible for assuring that restrictions on use are honored unless (i) the donor specifically waives the restriction or (ii) court approval to change or void the restriction is granted.
-Approval to seek changes in the purpose of a gift fund by the above means can only be granted by the Provost; contact Planned Giving for instructions.
+Approval to seek changes in the purpose of a gift fund by the above means can only be granted by the Provost; contact the Office of Planned Giving for instructions, (650) 725-4358.

 (3) Establishing a Fund

 The department is responsible for instructing Gift Processing whether an existing fund should be credited with a gift (in which case, the fund number must be supplied), or whether a new fund should be established.
 Gifts with different restrictions may not be commingled in a common fund.
-If the donor designates a specific purpose and/or named fund,and no appropriate fund already exists, the department should forward the gift and all relevant original documentation to Gift Processing.
+If the donor designates a specific purpose and/or named fund, and no appropriate fund already exists, the department should forward the gift and all relevant original documentation to Gift Processing.
 Gift Processing will then coordinate with the Fund Accounting section of the Controller's Office, which establishes funds and records restrictions.
-Contact Fund Accounting for questions relating to a particular fund.
+Contact Fund Accounting for questions relating to a particular fund, (650) 723-9773.

 The Internal Revenue Service has several requirements that relate to donor tax deductions for cash and noncash gifts to charities.